 - Lateral raises: 10 x 5lbs, 10 x 10 lbs, 6 x 15 lbs.

-We hope you enjoyed our tips for the best strength exercises for seniors.
-Building and maintaining strength and muscles mass is very important as you get older.
+I hope you enjoyed our tips for the best strength exercises for seniors.
+Building and maintaining strength and muscle mass is very important as you get older.
 Having good strength can prevent all sorts of metabolic illnesses and protect you from things like falling and injuries.

-If you have any questions about the exercises or strength training in general, please ask in the comments section below and we will do our best to provide you with an educated answer.
+If you have any questions about the exercises or strength training in general, please ask in the comments section below and I will do our best to provide you with an educated answer.

-Strength training doesn’t have to grueling and exhausting.
-When done right it’s very effective, enjoyable and even fun.
-It’s wise to start very light and add resistance incrementally, this way your body will have enough time to adapt without getting too sore.
+Strength training doesn’t have to be grueling and exhausting.
+When done right it’s very effective, enjoyable, and fun.
+It’s wise to start very light and add resistance incrementally.
+This way your body will have enough time to adapt without getting too sore.

-If you enjoy reading about strength training and health tips for seniors, please bookmark our site and join our newsletter.
+If you enjoy reading about strength training and health tips for seniors, please bookmark my site and join the newsletter.

 See you next time!